skythelimitdt/myprojects/README.md

 **Tech Stack:** Jupyter Lab, Python, Splinter, Beautiful Soup, Pandas, Matplotlib, JSON

-- **Web Scraping for Mars News** – Used Splinter and Beautiful Soup to extract article titles and preview text from the Mars news website, storing the data in a structured format.
+- **Web Scraping for Mars News:** Used Splinter and Beautiful Soup to extract article titles and preview text from the Mars news website, storing the data in a structured format.
-- **Scraping and Analyzing Mars Weather Data** – Collected temperature and atmospheric pressure data from a Mars weather site, structured it into a Pandas DataFrame, and conducted analysis to identify climate trends on Mars.
+- **Scraping and Analyzing Mars Weather Data:** Collected temperature and atmospheric pressure data from a Mars weather site, structured it into a Pandas DataFrame, and conducted analysis to identify climate trends on Mars.
-- **Data Visualization & Insights** – Explored seasonal variations on Mars, identified the coldest/warmest months, examined atmospheric pressure trends, and estimated the length of a Martian year in Earth days.
+- **Data Visualization & Insights:** Explored seasonal variations on Mars, identified the coldest/warmest months, examined atmospheric pressure trends, and estimated the length of a Martian year in Earth days.

 [View Repository](https://github.com/skythelimitdt/WebScraping)